 This is the section where the user enters all parameters regarding the physical size and placement of the trenches.
 The number of trenches may be modified at any time using the up-down arrows, and "Separation" refers to the center-to-center distance between adjacent trenches.
 The program assumes all trenches will be equal in separation, length, depth and width.
 Note that if the selected piping configuration does not fit into the selected trench size, the program will automatically adjust the size of the trench to accommodate the selection.

-In GLD2010, the minimum center-to-center distance between adjacent trenches has been reduced.
+Since GLD2010, the minimum center-to-center distance between adjacent trenches has been reduced to provide designer with greater flexibility.